 I can not take too many restrictions.
 In doing performance art (like cutting the river with a knife and casting myself in cement), I wanted to overcome many things in the secular world and break its restrictions. (…)

 And I feel in such attempts you can bring into play the fundamental and inherent attributes of life; namely what you can do on earth as a human being and to what extent.

 Artists: Adel Abdessemed, Lida Abdul, Phil America, Ivan Argote, Chim↑Pom, Minerva Cuevas, Chto Delat?, Cyprien Gaillard, Yang-Ah Ham, Andre Hemer, Tehching Hsieh, Zhang Huan, Jani Leinonen, Klara Liden, Armando Lulaj, Matt McCormick, Filippo Minelli, Wang Qingsong, Andres Serrano, Manit Sriwanichpoom, Clemens von Wedemeyer, Kacey Wong, Xijing Men, He Yunchang.

 Exhibited: Nirvana Flesh, 2013

-He Yunchang defines his owns limits, physic and mental to transcend them and showcase the human mind strength.
-In April 2013, A Chang presented with Bozar and the Feizi gallery in Brussels the performance Nirvana Flesh, within which for 24h he put the clothes he was wearing on fire, until he remained literally naked.
+He Yunchang defines his own limits, physical and mental, to transcend them and showcase the human mind’s strength.
+In April 2013, He Yunchang presented with Bozar and the Feizi gallery in Brussels the performance Nirvana Flesh, within which he put the clothes he was wearing on fire until he remained literally naked.